 Question/Concept History - The 1996-1998 ACS questions were the same.
 Between 1999 and 2002, the question had a lead-in question on whether the respondent had an installment loan or a contract on the mobile home.
 The question then asked for total costs including any installment loan.
+Beginning in 2003, the lead-in question was removed and the question about mobile home costs was worded in its current form.

-Comparability - Data on mobile home costs in the 2014 ACS can be compared to previous ACS and Census 2000 mobile home costs data.
+Comparability - Data on mobile home costs in the 2019 ACS can be compared to previous ACS and Census 2000 mobile home costs data.